 Today, I wanna go over the new Cisco DevNet certification program, Associate and Professional tracks, and what it takes to prepare for them.
 I will also walk you through a small coding lab at the end of this article where we will parse XML using Python.
-Just to recap, Cisco announced DevNet program back in […]
+Cisco DevNet Associate Exam Cert Paperback Study Guide is […]

 In this article, I will discuss 5 steps that you can take today to start working your way to a Full Stack Networker or NetDevOps or a Network Automation Engineer.